KeleiHe/BiGL/README.md

 # BiGL

-Implementation of BiGL for UDA segmentation in medical images.
+Implementation of BiGL for UDA segmentation in medical images at https://arxiv.org/abs/2105.07715.
 TBC.